huijing/huijing.github.io/_drafts/refactoring-an-inherited-codebase.md

 Plan B: run an instance of the application that tracked the current master release and match all observable functionality as I rewrote every page of the application.
 I would like to reiterate that this worked only because the application was of a manageable size to begin with.

 Earlier when I mentioned that Javascript was used for seemingly straightforward purposes, I hadn't yet encountered **THE RULES MONSTER** (henceforth referred to as TRM).
-For every other page I encountered, it was possible to unravel the
+This component processed a large chunk of data by embedding the Jinja variable directly in inline Javascript functions.
+There was no performant way to refactor this without requiring some modifications on the back-end.

+Luckily, we had some spare hands by way of our wonderful crop of interns.
+This was a bright bunch and I have no doubt they will go on to have great careers in future.
+Anyway, one of the kids (I mean this as a term of endearment, honest) wrote up an API for retrieving the relevant data based on parameters through a GET request.